abdul-raheem-fast/Nexium_Abdul-Raheem_Internship/README.md

 ## 🎯 Program Overview

-This repository contains all projects, assignments, and learning materials from the **Nexium AI-First Web Development Internship**.
+This repository contains all projects, assignments, and learning materials from the **Nexium AI-Driven Web Development Internship**.
 The program focuses on building modern, scalable web applications using cutting-edge technologies and AI-driven development practices over a comprehensive 30-day intensive learning experience.

 ### 🗓️ Program Structure
 - **Duration:** 30 Days Intensive Program